MizaGBF/Rosetta-Public/readme.md

 * In particular, `youcrew.py` contains commands specific to my crew.
 You can remove it if you don't wish to use it, as it'll likely need some tweaks to use.
 Refer to [YouCrew IDs](#youcrew-ids) for details.
 * Most **cogs** are standalone and should work even if others are missing.
 However, I suggest to never remove `admin.py`, `moderation.py`, `gw.py` and `granblue.py` at the minimum.

-The `components` folder contains the bot components, which are piece of codes needed for it to work.
+The `components` folder contains the bot Components, which are piece of codes needed for it to work.
 These files can't be removed.

 The `views` folder contains the bot interactions to make interfaces and such for some commands.
 Unused ones can be removed, if you are sure they aren't referenced anywhere in the code.